CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/overview.md

 Implementation details are such that a user gets the boost at the time of the last action or checkpoint.
 Since the voting power decreases with time, it is favorable for users to apply a boost and do no further actions until they vote-lock more tokens.
 However, once the vote-lock expires, everyone can “kick” the user by creating a checkpoint for that user and, essentially, resetting the user to no boost if they have no voting power at that point already.

-Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the guage for the full year).
+Finally, the gauge is supposed to not miss a full year of inflation (e.g. if there were no interactions with the gauge for the full year).
 If that ever happens, the abandoned gauge gets less CRV.

 ---

 ## Gauge Weight Voting
 Users can allocate their veCRV towards one or more liquidity gauges.
 Gauges receive a fraction of newly minted CRV tokens proportional to how much veCRV the gauge is allocated.
 Each user with a veCRV balance can change their preference at any time.

 When a user applies a new weight vote, it gets applied at the start of the next epoch week.
 The weight vote for any one gauge cannot be changed more often than once in 10 days.
-Adding more CRV to your lock or extending the locktime increases your veCRV balance.
+Adding more CRV to your lock or extending the lock time increases your veCRV balance.
 This increase is not automatically accounted for in your current gauge weight votes.
 If you want to allocate all of your newly acquired voting power, make sure to re-vote.

 !!!warning
     Resetting your gauge weight before re-voting means you'll need to wait 10 days to vote for the gauges whose weight you've reset.
 So, please ensure you simply re-vote; there is no need to reset your gauge weight votes before voting again.